 Prune Trees Within the Safety Zone

 You can prune trees falling outside the 10-foot safety zone of a power line.
 You just keep the branches clipped back to keep them from reaching the power lines themselves.
 If you don’t have clippers that can reach that high or don’t want to get up on a ladder, you can always call a professional tree pruning service to handle the job for you.
-Pruning also decreases chances of fallen limbs during storms.
+Pruning also decreases the chances of fallen limbs during storms.
 Just don’t go too crazy.
 You always want to prune branches with future growth in mind.
-Also be sure to have your trees pruned at the right time.
-Prune spring blooming trees when the flowers drop while pruning summer and fall flowering trees in the winter.
+Also, be sure to have your trees pruned at the right time.
+Prune spring-blooming trees when the flowers drop while pruning summer and fall flowering trees in the winter.
 Know your local weather and prune and trim before intense weather arrives.

 Remove Dead Foliage and Branches